+Table 5: Action errors

-Table 6: Action Error Summary Error Message Common Error Cause(s) ActionNotSupported The requested action is not supported by the selected resource.
+Error Message Common Error Cause(s) ActionNotSupported The requested action is not supported by the selected resource.
 ActionParameterDuplicate The body of the request contains duplicate parameter settings.
-ActionParameterMissing The requested action requires a parameter that was not supplied.
+ActionParameterMissing The action CreateReplicaTarget was submitted with the invalid parameter Capacity.
 ActionParameterNotSupported The parameter supplied for the action is not supported on the resource.
 ActionParameterUnknown The request contains unknown parameter settings.
-ActionParameterValueTypeError A parameter was given the wrong value type, such as when a number is supplied for a parameter that requires a string.
+ActionParameterValueTypeError A parameter was given the wrong value type, such as when a number is supplied for a parameter that